Testing emergent gravity with mass densities of galaxy clusters: Data

 In what follows, we treat the weak lensing masses as total masses of the galaxy clusters and the dark matter mass is calculated as

 where $M_{tot}$, $M_{DM}$ and $M_b$ are the total mass, the dark matter mass and the baryon matter mass of a cluster.

-\subsection{The Clusters}
+\subsection{The clusters}

-We list all the 23 clusters in the table \ref{table1}.
+We list all the 23 clusters in the Table \ref{table1}.
 The average mass of our set of 23 observed galaxy clusters is $<M> = 1.14 \times 10^{15} M_{\odot}$ while individual masses are in rather broad range $(5.4 \times 10^{14} M_{\odot}, 1.89 \times 10^{15} M_{\odot})$.
+To create a list of galaxy clusters used in this work, the following selection procedure was followed.
+The first criteria is the data availability, i.e. only clusters with the available in the literature weak lensing and baryon density profiles were selected.
+The second stage is to remove from the sample merging systems (e.g., the Bullet cluster) and clusters with high redshifts (e.g. BLOXJ1056 with $z=0.831$).
 All of the clusters have rather small redshifts ($<0.289$) and that fits well into approximation made by the EG theory, i.e. constant Hubble parameter.
 However, we will still test this assumption later in the current manuscript.

-\section{Testing Emergent Gravity}
+\section{Testing emergent gravity}

 We have two ways of comparing the EG model with the data.
-The first one is based on equation \ref{Main_eg} such that we compare the observed baryon mass profile to the one predicted from the ``observed'' dark matter profile.
+The first one is based on Eq. (\ref{Main_eg}) such that we compare the observed baryon mass profile to the one predicted from the ``observed'' dark matter profile.
 Recall from Section \ref{section:DM_profile} that the observed dark matter profile is actually the total mass profile from weak lensing minus the observed baryon profile.
-The second approach is based on equation \ref{DM_from_Mbaryon} which represents opposite situation.
+The second approach is based on Eq. (\ref{DM_from_Mbaryon}) that represents the opposite situation.
 In this case, we use the observed baryon profile to make a prediction for the dark matter profile and compare that to the ``observed'' dark matter profile.